linyi102/share_specified_app/README.md

-A Flutter plugin for sharing file to specified app.
+A Flutter plugin for sharing file to specified app in Android.

 ## Example
 ```dart